bonaparte/bonaparte/themes/napoleon.md

 The baseline grid is defined as `1rem`.
 Napoleon defines `1rem` as `12px` by default.

+> Toggle the grid in the top left corner in the [kitchen sink](http://bonaparte.github.io/theme-napoleon/examples/kitchen-sink.html).

 #### Namespaced

 Napoleon doesn't apply any styles to any HTML elements by default.